aurelia/framework/doc/article/en-US/getting-started.md

 Let's start with the script tags.
 First we have _system.js_, our standards-based module loader.
 It's what loads the Aurelia library as well as your own code.
 Next we have _config.js_.
 This contains configuration for the loader.
 It's generated automatically whenever you install packages with our tools.
 We've gone ahead and pre-installed everything for you in this tutorial, so you don't need to worry about that yet.

-Once we have our module loader and its configuration, we load the `aurelia-bootstrapper` module with a call to `System.import`.
+Once we have our module loader and its configuration, we load the `aurelia-bootstrapper` module with a call to `SystemJS.import`.

 When the bootstrapper loads it inspects the HTML document for _aurelia-app_ attributes.
 In this case it will find that the body has an `aurelia-app` attribute.
 This tells the bootstrapper to load our _app_ view-model and its view, conventionally located in _app${context.language.fileExtension}_ and _app.html_ and then compose them as an Aurelia application in the DOM.